souravs17031999/CCP-AWS-CLFC01/README.md

 - S3 Object Lock – Prevent Amazon S3 objects from being deleted or overwritten for a fixed amount of time or indefinitely.
 - S3 Replication – Replicate objects and their respective metadata and object tags to one or more destination buckets
 - S3 Batch Operations – Manage billions of objects at scale with a single S3 API request or a few clicks in the Amazon S3 console
+- An S3 Lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
+There are two types of actions: Transition actions, Expiration actions
+- An S3 Lifecycle configuration is an XML file that consists of a set of rules with predefined actions that you want Amazon S3 to perform on objects during their lifetime.

 _How it works_
 - An object is a file and any metadata that describes the file.
 A bucket is a container for objects.